 Boston DSA has a variety of working groups for you to be involved in, whatever your interests.
 Below are the names, descriptions, and contact e-mail of our current working groups.

-The immigration sub-working group works in solidarity with (im)migrant-led groups in Boston to help build a broad cultural and legislative campaign in the name of dignity, respect, and political protection for the (im)migrant working class.
+The Immigration Working Group works in solidarity with (im)migrant-led groups in Boston to help build a broad cultural and legislative campaign in the name of dignity, respect, and political protection for the (im)migrant working class.

 Labor solidarity is at the core of democratic socialist politics.
 Without a strong and organized working class movement we can’t hope to build the power necessary to challenge capitalism.
 To that end, the labor sub-working group works to identify ways DSA can work to support our comrades involved in local labor struggles, to talk with DSAers in unions about what it means to be a democratic socialist in the labor movement, and to work with new DSAers to help form unions in their workplaces.

-The goal of this group is to provide our members with the practical skills and theoretical knowledge to undertake effective organizing work and to educate the general public on DSA’s vision of a socialist future, our approach to achieving, and our perspectives on relevant issues.
+The goal of the Political Education Working Group is to provide our members with the practical skills and theoretical knowledge to undertake effective organizing work and to educate the general public on DSA’s vision of a socialist future, our approach to achieving, and our perspectives on relevant issues.

 The mental health working group aims to investigate, discuss, and confront the deleterious effects of capitalism on mental health.
 We address the material and emotional needs and respect and support the autonomy of neurodivergent individuals & those who struggle with substance use disorders.

 Boston DSA’s Housing Working Group is concerned with organizing around one of our most fundamental rights — the right to a stable and affordable home.
 In Boston this right has come increasingly under attack as rent prices skyrocket, rising by 25% in the last five years.
 The Housing Group works closely with City Life Vida Urbana, a local tenants rights organization, as well as other community groups, to fight rent increases and evictions in the neighborhoods where these trends are most acutely felt.